How to get married at Gretna Green in 2020 or 2021.

-Apart from the regular items to sort out such as wedding dress, best man/woman (yes don’t forget to ask him/her), cake and flowers there is the M10 legal form that needs to be filled in.
+Apart from the regular items to sort out such as wedding rings, wedding dress, best man/woman (yes don’t forget to ask him/her), cake and flowers there is the M10 legal form that needs to be filled in.
 Links to the M10 form can be found in page 2.

 Any two persons, regardless of where they live can be married provided that the following conditions are met.